zabbix/zabbix/templates/app/consul_http/consul/README.md

 Template need to use Authorization via API token.

 Don't forget to change macros {$CONSUL.NODE.API.URL}, {$CONSUL.TOKEN}.
 Also, see the Macros section for a list of macros used to set trigger values.
+More information about metrics you can find in [official documentation](https://www.consul.io/docs/agent/telemetry).

 This template support [Consul namespaces](https://www.consul.io/docs/enterprise/namespaces).
 You can set macros {$CONSUL.LLD.FILTER.SERVICE_NAMESPACE.MATCHES}, {$CONSUL.LLD.FILTER.SERVICE_NAMESPACE.NOT_MATCHES} if you want to filter discovered services by namespace.
 In case of Open Source version service namespace will be set to 'None'.

 *NOTE.* Some metrics may not be collected depending on your HashiCorp Consul instance version and configuration.
 *NOTE.* You maybe are interested in Envoy Proxy by HTTP [template](../../envoy_proxy_http).

 ### Macros used